Microsoft 365 Single Tenant vs Multi Tenant: Which is Better?

 Summary: In this write-up, we will talk about what happens when we need to choose between Microsoft 365 single tenant vs multi tenant.
 In addition, it can be a confusing task.
 Besides, if you decide to choose multiple tenants over single tenants for your organization.
 On top of that, it will be the wrong choice as it comes with some limitations for the end-user experience.

+Office 365 suite is the one that provides a seamless workflow to organizations through its services such as Outlook, SharePoint, Teams, and many more.
+The organizations can manage Office 365 as a single or multi-tenant.
 Moreover, even experts suggest opting for a single Office 365 tenant for your organization in the majority of the cases.
 Therefore, a single tenant offers integrated online services for professional messaging, file sharing, and meetings.
 Tenants are used as containers for organization assets.

 Explanation of Tenant in Microsoft 365 Single Tenant vs Multi Tenant